Student Schedules, Registration, and Academic Regulations

 Withdrawal From the College

-A student who withdraws from the College plans to leave the College and does not intend to return.
-If a student is contemplating withdrawing from the College, an appointment should be made with the Registrar for advice concerning procedures to be followed.
-Because such a decision has numerous and broad implications for the student, they are advised to discuss the matter with their academic adviser, family, and the appropriate faculty and staff members.
+If a student is contemplating withdrawing from the College, an appointment should be made with the Dean for Student Success to discuss the withdrawal process.
+Withdrawing has numerous and broad implications for the student, including but not limited to academic, athletic, financial, and residential.
+They also are advised to discuss the matter with their academic adviser, family, and the appropriate staff members, including financial aid.

-Students may officially withdraw from the College provided they complete a Withdrawal Form that includes all appropriate signatures and return it to the Registrar’s Office by the last day of class in the semester.
+Students may officially withdraw from the College provided they complete the required paperwork by the last day of class in the semester.

-Students who complete this process will receive a W (withdrawn) for each course that semester.
-After the last day of class in the given semester, students may withdraw from the College without academic penalty only for reasons of illness, family crises, or other problems outside the student’s control, and only with prior approval of the Committee on Academic Procedures.
+Students who complete this process will receive a W (withdrawn) for all courses in progress that semester.
+After the last day of class in the given semester, but before or on the last day of exams, students may withdraw from the College without academic penalty only for reasons of illness, family crises, or other problems outside the student’s control, and only with prior approval of the Committee on Academic Procedures.

-The official date of the withdrawal will be the date the completed form is returned to the College, not the date the student stopped attending classes.
-Students who stop attending classes and fail to officially withdraw from the College will be assigned the grade of F (failure) for all courses in which they were registered.
+The official date of the withdrawal will be the date that the student notifies the College in writing that they will be withdrawing, not the date the student stopped attending classes.
+Students who stop attending classes and fail to officially withdraw from the College will be assigned the grade of F (failure) for all courses in which they are registered for the semester.

 In order to re-enroll in the College, a student must reapply and follow all the appropriate admissions procedures.
 When a student is readmitted to the College, they must follow the current catalog year, not the catalog year of their prior enrollment.